adamcameron/cfscript/cfscript.md

 # CFScript documentation

 This attempts to document all of CFScript, as a resource for people migrating from old-school tag-based code to script-based code.
-The reason I am doing this is because neither ColdFusion nor Railo provide much (or in the case of Railo: _any_) useful [documentation of CFScript](https://wikidocs.adobe.com/wiki/display/coldfusionen/The+CFScript+language).
+The reason I am doing this is because neither ColdFusion nor Railo/Lucee provide much (or in the case of Railo/Lucee: _any_) useful [documentation of CFScript](https://wikidocs.adobe.com/wiki/display/coldfusionen/The+CFScript+language).

 This is not a document for converting tags to script.
 It is not written from a point of view of "if you use ``<cfsometag>`` then you need to instead use [some script construct]".
 It simply documents CFScript.